 Step 2: Design.
 How might any of the ways you have brainstormed in step 1 be applied to creating a strong, supportive structure?
-Sketch or draw your ideas Available materials include:
+Write/draw your ideas below (or on other paper).
+Available materials include:

 - 10 sheets of paper

 - 1 roll masking tape

 - 10 drinking straws

 - 10 paper clips